bianlab/nonlocal-demosaicing/README.md

     `vinitial`: the image cube of initialization.

 ### [3] Note
-The value of input images should be 0 to 255.
+The value of input images should range from 0 to 255.

 The `func_DCT.m` is memory consuming for 'toy' dataset with size of 256x256x6.
 Please ensure at least 32GB memory left.